 Visas and other entry requirements

-You need a visa to enter certain countries.
-The most common categories are business, work, student and tourist visas.
-Be sure to obtain any visas and fulfill all entry requirements well before travelling.
-For details, consult with your travel counsellor or the destination country’s embassy or consulate in Canada.
+You need to obtain a visa to enter certain countries.
+The most common visas are business, work, student and tourist.
+Be sure that you are aware of all entry requirements before you travel.
+Some examples of entry requirements include:

-- a medical certificate;
+- medical certificate

-- proof of HIV testing; and
+- proof of HIV testing

-- a yellow fever vaccination certificate (if you are arriving from an infected area).
+- yellow fever vaccination certificate

 Some countries will allow you to enter only if you can prove you will be leaving and have enough money to support yourself during your stay.
-Be prepared to show your return or onward ticket, a bank statement or any visas that demonstrate that you plan to visit another country.
+Be prepared to show your return or onward ticket, a bank statement or any visas that confirm that you plan to visit another country.

 Children travelling abroad